PlagueHO/game-master-copilot/README.md

 [![continuous-deployment](https://github.com/PlagueHO/dungeon-master-copilot/actions/workflows/continuous-deployment.yml/badge.svg)](https://github.com/PlagueHO/dungeon-master-copilot/actions/workflows/continuous-deployment.yml)

 Dungeon Master Copilot is an AI enabled copilot to help dungeon masters create content.
-It is a multitenant application that can be used to serve
+It is a multitenant application that can be used to serve users and teams (organizations).

-The application is a work-in-progress and is being used as both a test platform for various technologies and services.
-It is intended to demonstrate the use of Large Foundational Models/Generative AI using Azure OpenAI Service and [Semantic Kernel](https://aka.ms/sk/learn) as well as running [multitenant SaaS applications in Azure](https://aka.ms/multitenantarchitecture).
+The application is a work-in-progress and is being used a test platform for various technologies and services.
+It is intended to demonstrate the use of Large Foundational Models/Generative AI using Azure OpenAI Service and [Semantic Kernel](https://aka.ms/sk/learn) as well as a reference architecture for running [multitenant SaaS applications in Azure](https://aka.ms/multitenantarchitecture).

 This application uses the following Microsoft & Azure technologies, including: